ShopWired and Bigcommerce are two popular options for creating an ecommerce store in the UK, but which one is better?

 - 99.9% Uptime

 On this there should be little to no difference in the performance of a website using either of these platforms right?
-Well I decided to put both of these companies to the test by taking three of their customer example sites and running them through Pingdom’s speed test tool and Google’s pagespeed insight once a day for three days.
+Well I decided to put both of these companies to the test by taking 5 of their customer example sites and running them through Pingdom’s speed test tool and Google’s pagespeed insight once a day for five days.
 So how did they do?

 Ease of Use